netgroup-polito/VPNaaS/README.md

 ### Internet traffic through VPN

 IP forwarding needs to be set on the server machines for internet connectivity to work through the VPN gateway.
-You can avoid routing Internet traffic through the VPN by setting `redirectGateway: false`.
+You can avoid routing Internet traffic through the VPN by setting `redirectGateway: false` or adding the line `pull-filter ignore "dhcp-option DNS"` to the client certificate.